Why is Blogging Important for your Business?

 You're not only making connections and building relationships, you're also scattering bait for search engines.
 You're attracting an audience that otherwise might never find you.
 You're increasing traffic to your site which increases page-rank which, in turn, increases conversion.

-The number of business websites out there that are "static" - without new, regularly added content is staggering.
-Without a steady supply of new and valuable content, continued interest in your site, and the perception of your company's value, will wane.
+The number of business websites out there that are "static" - meaning they don't regularly add new content.
+Without it,continued interest in your site and the perception of your company's value will wane.

 According to a recent survey by HubSpot, businesses that blog increase their site visits by as much as 55%.
 Not too shabby.